-Woodland management and digital storytelling (1.4.3c).
-Digital storytelling (taking the form of short videos) is being used to gain a deeper understanding of the social issues associated with natural asset management, including reconciling competing interests, collaboration strengthening between stakeholders, and reducing environmental conflict.
-The production of the digital stories that aim to deeply communicate multiple ways of storying actual and potential woodlands are nearing completion (Jul 2020).
-These will be embedded within an online mapping platform (Sept 20) and will be explored and discussed in a stakeholder workshop with a view to co-creating adaptive or collaborative ways more of envisioning and planning for new and upland woodland (Nov 20).
+Woodland management and digital storytelling (1.4.3, Oc).
+Digital storytelling (taking the form of short videos) is being used to gain a deeper understanding of the social issues associated with natural asset management, including reconciling competing strengthening interests, collaboration between stakeholders, and reducing environmental conflict. production of the digital stories that aim to deeply communicate multiple ways of storying actual and potential woodlands are nearing completion (Jul 2020).
+These will be embedded within an online mapping platform (Sept 2020) and will be explored and discussed in a stakeholder workshop with a view to co-creating more adaptive or collaborative ways envisioning and planning for new and upland woodland (Nov 2020).
 Due to current social distancing requirements and the uncertainty that this creates for holding workshops, we are currently developing ways to use the digital story mapping technique to gain an understanding of people's interaction with their local woodlands during the lock down period.
 (Katrina.Brown@hutton.ac.uk).